Rapptz/discord.py/docs/ext/commands/api.rst

 .. data:: discord.ext.commands.Author

-    A default :class:`.Parameter` which returns the :attr:`~.Context.author` for this context.
+    A default :class:`Parameter` which returns the :attr:`~.Context.author` for this context.

     .. versionadded:: 2.0

 .. data:: discord.ext.commands.CurrentChannel

-    A default :class:`.Parameter` which returns the :attr:`~.Context.channel` for this context.
+    A default :class:`Parameter` which returns the :attr:`~.Context.channel` for this context.

     .. versionadded:: 2.0

 .. data:: discord.ext.commands.CurrentGuild

-    A default :class:`.Parameter` which returns the :attr:`~.Context.guild` for this context.
+    A default :class:`Parameter` which returns the :attr:`~.Context.guild` for this context.
 This will never be ``None``.
 If the command is called in a DM context then :exc:`~discord.ext.commands.NoPrivateMessage` is raised to the error handlers.

     .. versionadded:: 2.0